qgindi/LibreAutomate/Other/DocFX/_doc/editor/Code editor.md

 To select list items you also can click or press arrow or page keys.
 It does not hide the list.
 The tooltip-like window next to the list shows more info about the selected item, including links to online documentation and source code if available.
 Shows all overloads (functions with same name but different parameters), and you can click them to view their info.

 To hide the list without inserting item text you can press Esc or click somewhere in code.

+While the list is visible, you can press the [+] button or Ctrl+Space to show another list that includes all types or extension methods, not only those from 'using' namespaces.

 ### Bracket completion
 When you type `(`, `[`, `{`, `<`, `"` or `'`, editor adds the closing `)`, `]`, `}`, `>`, `"` or `'`.
 Then, while the text cursor is before the added `)` etc, typing another `)` or tab just leaves the enclosed area.
 Also then Backspace erases both characters.